etolo/lectures/Projects.md

 # Projects

 Here you'll find references to various resources such as research papers and blogs that may inspire choice of your course project topic.
+You may also check references provided in the lecture material.

 More to be added soon.